checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 expressions local to a basic block.

 ### Gen[B]
-`Gen[B]` maps all variables that are pointers to null-terminated arrays and that may potentially be widened in block `B`, to their widened bounds expressions.
+`Gen[B]` denotes the mapping between variables that are pointers to null-terminated arrays whose bounds may potentially be widened in block `B`, and their widened bounds expressions.

 Dataflow equation:
 ```